 Our prices are based on site accessibility, location, sod type, services requested, and estimated time required.

-Currently, Friday is the delivery day for online orders.
 We are committed to delivering sod fresh cut from the farm.
+Once you place your online order for sod pallets, we will reach out to schedule a delivery date that works for you.
 We are unable to provide a delivery time, but we can give a window of time that the sod will be delivered.
 Please clearly mark where you'd like the sod pallets to be placed using marking paint or flags if you're unable to be on site.

 Do not order your sod until the area is completely clear of debris and prepared for sod installation.
 The sod needs to be installed immediately after delivery.